thumbliner/thumbliner/work.md

 ---

 > Two roads diverged in a wood, and I—
-> I took the one less traveled by,
+> I took the one less traveled by”
-> And that has made all the difference.”
 > — Robert Frost

 ---